Geeks in Phoenix

 2. Check your drive for errors

 One of the last things you want is to have the upgrade fail because of errors on the system drive.
-This is especially so if the failure were to happen while copying new files and left your system un-bootable.
-To be on the safe side, run Windows disk checking utility CHKDSK.
+This is especially so if the failure happened while copying new files and left your system un-bootable.
+To be on the safe side, run the Windows disk-checking utility CHKDSK.

 Check your hard disk for errors in Windows 7